This low carb raspberry mousse is a light and fresh summer dessert.

 I love making desserts with berries!
 I’ve used raspberries here but strawberries, blueberries or blackberries would also work well!

-Add the fresh raspberries and granulated Splenda to a small saucepan.
+Add the fresh raspberries and low carb sweetener (I use granulated Splenda) to a small saucepan.
 Cook over a low heat until the raspberries are super soft and mushy.
 Push the mixture through a fine sieve.
 Discard the pulp and seeds.

 Note: You could skip the sieve stage!
 The result will be a darker mousse (you can see from the photos that my version is very light) but of course it will then have all the seeds, which won’t make the texture quite as smooth.